 Wheels (also called rims) are much easier.
 They come with a load capacity, a diameter, a width, a bolt pattern, and an offset.
 Some also include a pressure designation, but mostly that is part of the load capacity.
 This image from Katana Wheels is a nice diagram of the rim an some of the specifications.

 Bolt Pattern — A designation of how many bolts there are in what size pattern.
 The bolt pattern must match the axle pattern.
-It’s often given as 5 on 5″ or something like that — which is deciphers as 5 holes on a 5″ (bolt circle) diameter, equally spaced.
-Higher capacity wheels have more holes on larger a ‘Bolt Circle Diameter’.
+It is often given as 5 on 5″ or something like that – which deciphers as 5 holes on a 5 inch (bolt circle) diameter, equally spaced.
+Higher capacity wheels have more holes on larger a Bolt Circle Diameter.
 Examples are 6 on 5.5″ and 8 on 9″ diameter.
 Read How To Measure A Bolt Pattern for much more information.

 Width — Rim width is the space between the flanges where the tire goes.
-This is a linear dimension like 7″ and it must match within an acceptable range of the tire.
+This is a linear dimension like 7″ and it must match within an acceptable range for the tire.
 A wider rim allows more tire “bulge”.
 Trailer specific rims tend to be on the narrower side for clearance.
 Just make sure the tire specifications match the wheel width, diameter, and load capacity.

-Choosing Your Trailer Tires
+Choosing Tires For Your Trailer

 Size Things to Consider

 In general, wider tires carry more load.
 While a wider footprint is nice in some ways, they do require a little more space side to side.
-If you drive a lot over soft ground — like the lawn, deep gravel or sand — wider tires are helpful.
+If you drive a lot over soft ground – like a lawn, deep gravel or sand – wider tires are helpful.

 Speed and Load